Lactation is the maternal physiological response whereby milk is secreted from the mammary glands to feed the infant.

 Dopamine-receptor agonists (bromocriptine/cabergoline) are used to treat hyperprolactonaemia but are usually discontinued once pregnancy is confirmed.
 However, these drugs may be electively continued in cases of prolactinoma to prevent tumour expansion.

-Patients with prolactinomas should be advised that dopamine agonists are safe to take during breast-feeding.
-However, since they suppress lactation, breast-feeding may be difficult or impossible unless these drugs are discontinued prior to birth.
+We can advise patients with prolactinomas that dopamine agonists are safe to take during breast-feeding.
+However, since they suppress lactation, mothers might find breast-feeding difficult or impossible unless these drugs are discontinued prior to birth.